kazurayam/extent-reports-applied-to-katalon-studio-project/docs/index.md

 [The class source in my demo project](https://github.com/kazurayam/extent-reports-applied-to-katalon-studio-project/blob/master/Keywords/com/katalon/extent/report/ExtentReport.groovy) is just the same as [the original](https://github.com/coty/extent-report-sample/blob/master/Keywords/com/katalon/extent/report/ExtentReport.groovy).

-Therefore, whenever the original repository is updated, I would not hesitate to do "git pull" from the original repository to my fork.
+Therefore, whenever the original repository is updated, I would not hesitate to do "git pull" from the original repository in to my fork.

 ### A new class `com.kazurayam.ks.ExtentReportsKeyword`